pirsquare/askme/README.md

 Data files for AskMe.
 Changes to source data goes here.

 ## Use Case
 Try using devops tools like docker/packer/ansible to provision a cloud server with digitalocean.
-On docker it says you need to provide `image`, `region` and `size`.
+[On docker's page](https://docs.docker.com/machine/drivers/digital-ocean/) it says you need to provide `image`, `region` and `size`.
 So you tried to google for accepted values but wait, the only way to retrieve that is to use digitalocean's api.

-What if you want to use docker/packer/ansible but don't ~~want to~~ have the time learn digitalocean's api?
+What if you want to use docker/packer/ansible but don't ~~want~~ have the time to learn digitalocean's api?
 Try [AskMe](https://github.com/pirsquare/askme)

 ## Client Libraries
 [NodeJS](https://github.com/pirsquare/askme-node)